coder/coder/docs/templates/agent-metadata.md

 terminal.

 Some of the examples use the [`coder stat`](../cli/stat.md) command.
-This is useful for determining CPU and memory usage inside a container instead of the workspace's host, which can be tricky otherwise.
+This is useful for determining CPU and memory usage inside a container, which is more accurate than resource usage about the workspace's host.

 Here's a standard set of metadata snippets for Linux agents: